-Permanent disability pension: For a total disability, the pension is equal to 100% of the insured's annual earnings.
+Permanent disability pension: If the insured is assessed as totally disabled, the pension is equal to 100% of the insured's annual earnings.

-Partial disability: The pension is equal to a percentage of the insured's annual earnings according to the assessed degree of disability.
+Partial disability: A percentage of the full disability pension is paid according to the assessed degree of disability.